Ikigai Book Review I The Secret to a Long Life

 1. Whatever You Do, Don’t Retire

-• One of thing they follow is not retiring at certain age.
+• One of the things they follow is not retiring at a certain age.
 They fill their day with many meaningful activities.
-They have more than one work to do, which keeps them occupy, help them remain physically and mentally fit.
+They have more than one work to do, which keeps them occupied and helps them remain physically and mentally fit.

-• It also helps in generating more source of income.
-Like many of them have their own gardens where they grow vegetables and as much as they love the activity, it also generates additional income.
+• It also helps in generating more sources of income.
+Many of them have gardens where they grow vegetables, and as much as they love the activity, it generates additional revenue.

 2. Hara Hachi Bu (Meaning Fill your belly to 80 percent)

-• They believe in filling their belly 80% and not stuff themselves like most people do.
-This habit has been advocated by many dietitian, and a good deal of research has proved this one habit for great health.
+• They believe in filling their belly 80% and not stuffing themselves like most people do.
+Many dietitians have advocated this habit, and much research has proved this one habit for excellent health.

 3. Moai

-• Having a circle of people with common interest.
+• Having a circle of people with common interests.
 Belonging to a group of any kind gives one security and increases longevity.

-• You may become part of reading group, outdoor adventure group, sports group, church group or part of volunteer group in service of any kind.
-Having somewhere to belong is a great boost in longevity and overall well-being.
+• You may become part of a reading group, outdoor adventure group, sports group, church group, or part of a volunteer group in service of any kind.
+Having somewhere to belong is an excellent boost in longevity and overall well-being.

 4. Stress

-• Many people look older than they actually are and stress is considered one of the main cause of it.
-Mindfulness is one of the best cure for stress.
-There are many ways one can attain mindfulness, meditation is one of them.
+• Many people look older than they are, and stress is considered one of the leading causes of it.
+Mindfulness is one of the best cure for anxiety.
+One can attain mindfulness in many ways; Meditation is one of them.

 5. Avoid Multitasking

-• As much as we take pride in announcing and showing off how good we are at multitasking.
-Research shows multitasking harm more than do any good.
+• As much as we take pride in announcing and showing off how good we are at Multitasking.
+Research shows Multitasking harms more than any good.

-• When we say multitasking we are actually hoping from one activity to other and then back, which takes longer to achieve both tasks and quality of work adversely affects.
+• When we say Multitasking, we hope to go from one activity to another and back, which takes longer to achieve both tasks and the quality of work.

 6. Busy but not Rushing

-• As there is saying “everybody is in hurry and yet no one reaches on time.
-Centenarians keep themselves busy most of the time, yet they don’t rush from one thing to other.
+• As it is said, “Everybody is in a hurry, and yet no one reaches on time.
+Centenarians usually keep themselves busy, yet they don’t rush from one thing to another.

 • Doing many things every day.
 Always staying busy, but doing one thing at a time, without getting overwhelmed.”